IgniteUI/indigo-design-docfx/en/components/carousel.md

 ## Indicators and Slides

 The Carousel lets you define up to 10 slides, where for each one there is a matching indicator dot, allowing the user to navigate to that respective slide.
+In Sketch, the smart layout rules applied allow the layout to adjust accordingly when you set the elements you want to hide to ~No Symbol.
+While in Adobe XD, the use of stacks lets you achieve that by deleting the unused layers instead.

 <img class="responsive-img" src="../images/carousel_indicators&slides.png" srcset="../images/carousel_indicators&slides@2x.png 2x" />